Ke'Bryan Hayes Player Props: Pirates vs. Athletics

-The Pittsburgh Pirates, including Ke'Bryan Hayes and his .571 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starter James Kaprielian and the Oakland Athletics at PNC Park, Tuesday at 7:05 PM ET.
+The Pittsburgh Pirates, including Ke'Bryan Hayes and his .571 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starting pitcher Hogan Harris and the Oakland Athletics at PNC Park, Wednesday at 12:35 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Athletics.
+He had a one-hit performance in his previous game (1-for-4) against the Athletics.

 Ke'Bryan Hayes Game Info & Props vs. the Athletics